 - The orange line shows returns for a balanced portfolio of fifty percent five year Treasury securities, and fifty percent U.S. Large cap stocks (represented by the S&P 500 Index); a moderate risk investment.

-What about even riskier options such trading stocks?
-I cover those on the next and last graph in this series.
+What about even riskier options such as trading stocks?
+We cover those on the next and last graph in this series.

 07Extreme Risk Investments